 Criterion Evaluator's Summary Comments Rating Sustainability of Project outcomes (overall rating) Sub criteria (below) Financial The risks in this regard are deemed to be low.
 Government departments have budgets in place to implement projects that fall under their specific mandate.
 GEF and UNIDO have shown interest and are engaging with various government departments and other stakeholders in implementing legacy projects.
 There are other funding/donor agencies like KfW that have shown commitment in working with government on sustainable integrated transport infrastructure HS Socio-Political The risks in this regard are deemed to be low.
 The government has legislation, various policies and strategic frameworks under which the project outcomes should be seen through.
 The drivers for these are not just environmental factors but also sustainable social redress.
 HS Institutional framework and governance The risks in this regard are deemed to be low.
 There are various implementation agencies of government that can implement the various legacy projects from the specific Components.
 There is also legislation that underpins the mandate and funding instruments of these institutions.
-Environmental/Ecological The risks in this regard are deemed to be low.
+HS Environmental/Ecological ental/Ecological The risks in this regard are deemed to be low.
 The very nature of the legacy projects would be address environmental concerns.
-HS Monitoring and Evaluation (overall rating) Sub criteria (below) M&E Design The M&E was well incorporated in the log-frame HS M&E Plan Implementation (use for adaptive management) The implementation of M&E during Project implementation was done well through the Project Steering Committee HS Budgeting and Funding for M&E activities This was catered for in the project design - there was a budgeted allocation specifically for Project Management and M&E HS UNIDO specific ratings (refer to the PRODOC) Quality at entry The PRODOC indicates that there was extensive addity de ond y engagement amongst UNIDO, GEF and the government in preparation of the Project.
+Monitoring and Evaluation (overall rating) Sub criteria (below) M&E Design The M&E was well incorporated in the log-frame HS M&E Plan Implementation (use for adaptive management) The implementation of M&E during Project implementation was done well through the Project Steering Committee HS Budgeting and Funding for M&E activities This was catered for in the project design - there was a budgeted allocation specifically for Project Management and M&E (refer to the PRODOC) HS UNIDO specific ratings Quality at entry The PRODOC indicates that there was extensive engagement amongst UNIDO, GEF and the government in preparation of the Project.
 It also indicates that due diligence entailing stakeholder identification and roles, implementation risks and mitigation, etc. was conducted.
 HS Implementation approach The Project was owned by the counterpart department (DEA) and was inclusive of other stakeholder government entities.
 The UNIDO PMU of the Project was deemed to have been supportive and effective by stakeholders.
 Project Management and implementation structure was such that it catered for the specific requirements of each Project Component.
-HS UNIDO Supervision and backstopping Feedback from stakeholders overw suggests that the National Project involvement and support in resolving was appreciated.
-However, even thoughled the planning of Legacy Projects, e.g. Pilot Projects in KZN, RIO+20 presentate there was disappointment that UNIDO absent after the COP17 event.
-In fact HS
+HS UNIDO Supervision and backstopping Feedback from stakeholders overwhelmingly suggests that the National Project Manager's involvement and support in resolving challenges was appreciated.
+However, even though UNIDO led the planning of Legacy Projects, e.g., SE4ALL Pilot Projects in KZN, RIO+20 presentations, etc., there was disappointment that UNIDO became absent after the COP17 event.
+In fact there was HS